nahume24/CMPG-323-Project-3/README.md

 # CMPG-323-Project-3-32210310
 ![web api](https://user-images.githubusercontent.com/38375869/191209969-74caa68e-3ed2-4ee1-bd25-fd5d98a7b6ff.gif)

  # Credit
  The ConnectOffice, Database.sql and IOT Note Project it belongs to MS Jacqui Muller.
 I forked her repository called CMPG-323-IOT-Device-Manangement I then merge it to my repository in order to make it private.

- # Project set up/Desciption
+ # Project set up/ Desciption
-The current GitHub Project was cloned and given a new name.
-The
+The Project is based on ASP.NET Core MVC.
+It will be more focused on the Modellers,View and Controllers.
+The current GitHub Project was forked and given a new name.
+Will have to create an appsettings.json to add the connnection string to connect to the hosted database.
+Standards and Patterns will be created to  enhanced and improved the project.
+Also will demo the understaning of architectural patterns.Web API will be hosted on Azure.
 # How stakeholders will use the report

 # How the user would use the App
+The resource group:
+The password:

 # Reference
 - FreeCodeCamp.org.
 2021.
 Learn ASP.NET Core MVC (.NET 6) - Full Course. https://www.youtube.com/watch?v=hZ1DASYd9rk Date of access: 09 September 2022